 Temporary Housing: Temporary living arrangements or transitional/subsidized housing.

-Housing that is too expensive: 50% or more of the income is being spent for total housing costs (rent and necessary utilities, i.e., water, sewer, trash removal, gas and electricity).
+Housing that is too expensive: 50% or more of the income is being spent on total housing costs (rent and necessary utilities, i.e., water, sewer, trash removal, gas, and electricity).

 What is Sweat Equity?

 Following approval of the selection committee, you must complete the required number of sweat equity hours, but more important than the number of hours, is your consistent, active participation on the job site.
-It is highly recommended that families complete a significant number of hours before construction begins on their own home.
-250 hours total per adult is required before moving into your home.
+It is highly recommended that families complete a significant number of hours before construction begins on their own homes.
+250 or more hours total per adult is required before moving into your home.

 How long does the process take?